 After a couple of years as a visiting professor of education at York University in Toronto (training teachers for Jewish schools), we moved to Israel and settled in Jerusalem, with children and grandchildren.

-Having published books entitled Kashrut, Tefillin and Tzitzit: Studies in the Purpose and Meaning of Symbolic Mitzvot and Finding Meaning in the Sabbath, High Holy Days and Festivals: Biblical text-study inspired by the writings of Rabbi Samson Raphael Hirsch inspired by the commentaries of Rabbi Samson Raphael Hirsch (revised and re-issued in 2014), I continue to write on subjects in Jewish education and teach about Rabbi Samson Raphael Hirsch's approach to Jewish life and the meaningfulness of Jewish practice.
+Having previously published books entitled Kashrut, Tefillin and Tzitzit: Studies in the Purpose and Meaning of Symbolic Mitzvot and Finding Meaning in the Sabbath, High Holy Days and Festivals: Biblical text-study inspired by the writings of Rabbi Samson Raphael Hirsch (revised and re-issued in 2014), I now have published five volumes of Studies on the Weekly Torah Reading, inspired by the writings of Rabbi Samson Raphael Hirsch